mixianghang/IFTTT_measurement/docs/index.markdown

   ```
 - **channelDetailList.json**

-   This file simply combine the aforementioned 3 files with each line repsenting an IFTTT service and related triggers and actions.
+   This file simply combines the aforementioned 3 files so that each line repsents an IFTTT service and related triggers and actions.

 - **recipes.json**

-   This file stores all applets(recipes) crawled in current snapshots.
+   This file stores all applets(recipes) crawled in current snapshot.

    ```json
 {